Best PC controllers in 2025: the pads I recommend for PC gamers

 Reasons to avoid

-❌You want something affordable: At $200 before adding the customization options, the Scuf Instinct Pro is a seriously expensive affair.
+❌ You want something affordable: At $200 before adding the customization options, the Scuf Instinct Pro is a seriously expensive affair.
 And at that price, it butts heads with the Elite Series 2, which is a formidable competitor, to say the least.

 Scuf doesn't mess around with its controllers, offering some of the best premium pads outside of Sony and Microsoft, and the Instinct Pro is the absolute best customisable controller we've tested to date.
 But when the Elite Series 2 exists in the world, how does anyone else compete in the enthusiast controller space?

 Well, for starters, there are more customisation options on offer with the Instinct Pro than with pretty much any other pad you could name.
-There's tons of cosmetic and physical customisations available from the initial store page.
+There are tons of cosmetic and physical customisations available from the initial store page.
 In addition to faceplate and thumbstick-ring options you also get your choice of actual thumbstick length and convex or concave topper.

 Though that will definitely impact the price—depending on what choices you go with, these customisations could bump the cost up to just shy of $250.

-Design-wise the Instinct Pro sticks to the straight and narrow, being pretty much identical to a standard Xbox Series X/S controller.
+Design-wise, the Instinct Pro sticks to the straight and narrow, being pretty much identical to a standard Xbox Series X/S controller.
 Apart from the faceplate, rings, and front mute button, that is.

 The Scuf Instinct Pro requires AA batteries, like standard Xbox pads, but unlike the Elite which houses a rechargeable battery.
 The ability to swap in a fresh pair of batteries mid-tournament is potentially a selling point, and lithium-ion batteries are meant to have a finite shelf life.
 Pros and cons, though—different strokes for different folks.